What is Endpoint Security? Complete Guide for 2025

-In the world of cybersecurity, few terms are as ominous and dangerous as “Zero-Day Vulnerability.”
-These vulnerabilities pose a serious risk to individuals, organizations, and even entire industries, as they are often exploited by hackers before the software or hardware vendor has had a chance to respond.
-In this article, we’ll break down what zero-day vulnerabilities are, how they work, and why they are such a significant threat to digital security.
+In the realm of cybersecurity, few phrases strike as much fear as “Zero-Day Vulnerability.”
+These vulnerabilities can be incredibly dangerous, posing significant risks to individuals, organizations, and even entire industries.
+Hackers often exploit them before software or hardware vendors have a chance to address the issue.
+In this article, we’ll dive into what zero-day vulnerabilities are, how they function, and why they represent such a major threat to our digital security.

 A Zero-Day Vulnerability refers to a flaw or weakness in software or hardware that is unknown to the vendor or developer and has not been patched.
 The term "zero-day" comes from the fact that the vulnerability has "zero days" of prior knowledge; in other words, there is no time between when the flaw is discovered and when it can be exploited.